vandanarach/TCM-Courses/docs/PracticalEthicalHacking/KioptrixLevel1_ScanningNEnum.md

 In the nmap scan we found many open ports like 22, 80, 111, 443, 139, 32768.

 ## Lets begin by enumerating ports 80 and 443.

-To get started with, open the port 80 page of the webserver on the target and try to navigate a couple of links on the home page.
-Observede information disclosure of Apache version.
+To get started with, open the http page on port 80 of the webserver on the target and try to navigate a couple of links on the home page.
+Observed information disclosure of Apache version on one of the pages.
 Also concluded that Apache uses php from knowledge and so tried running a couple of tools on port 80 of the target.
-Ran Nikto to enumerate port 80 and also ran Dirbuster for directory enumeration on port 80 of the target.
+Ran Nikto for application enumeration and also ran Dirbuster for directory enumeration on port 80 of the target.

 ![Image](https://github.com/vandanarach/TCM-Courses/raw/main/docs/PracticalEthicalHacking/images/4.jpg)